Skip to content

 The view from our former AP office at the Palais des Nations in Geneva.
 (AN/Anja Niedringhaus)

-Our perspective is unique, a blend of precision and purpose.
-Founded by journalists and climbers, we approach every story with the same respect for the facts and commitment to the truth as a high-altitude ascent.
-We believe that courage and clarity are essential to reporting on what truly matters.
-As astronaut Nick Hague once said, "International cooperation is so important … it is what’s going to propel humanity into the future."
+Courage and clarity matter in reporting on what truly shapes the world.
+As astronaut Nick Hague observed, “International cooperation is so important … it is what’s going to propel humanity into the future.”